Definitions and Examples of a Minimum Variance Portfolio

 A minimum variance portfolio is a collection of securities that combine to minimize the price volatility of the overall portfolio.
-Volatility is a statistical measure of a particular security's price movement (ups and downs).
+Volatility is a measure of a security's price movement (ups and downs).

-An investment’s volatility is interchangeable in meaning with “market risk”.
-Therefore, the greater the volatility of an investment (the wider the swings up and down in price), the higher the market risk.
-So, if you want to minimize risk, you want to minimize the ups and downs.
-This leads to a greater likelihood of slow-but-steady returns over time.
-Doing so may also help you avoid a massive loss at any point.
+In this case, "volatility" means the same thing as "market risk."
+The greater the volatility (the wider the swings up and down in price), the higher the market risk.
+So, if you want to minimize risk, you want to minimize the ups and downs for a greater chance of slow but steady returns over time.
+Doing so may also help you avoid a massive loss at some point.

 How Does a Minimum Variance Portfolio Work?

 To build a minimum variance portfolio, you can do one of two things.
-You can stick with low-volatility investments or a combination of volatile investments with low correlation to each other, such as technology and apparel.
-The latter portfolio is a common scenario for building a minimum variance portfolio.
+You can stick with low-volatility investments, or you can choose a few volatile investments with low correlation to each other.
+For instance, you might invest in tech and apparel, which is a common scenario for building this kind of portfolio.

-Investments that have low correlation are those that perform differently compared to the prevailing market and economic environment.
+Investments that have low correlation are those that perform differently, compared to the market.
 The strategy is a great example of diversification.